Resources and links

-Below are useful resources and links to provide you with additional information on a range of topics which may be helpful during your IEL placement or project experience.
+Below are useful resources and links for current students to provide you with additional information on a range of topics which may be helpful during your professional placement or project experience.

 |ATO||The Australian Tax Office (ATO) looks after all taxation, income support and revenue matters for people living in Australia.In November 2010 the ATO came to a decision to allow eligible students to claim a deduction for study expenses if they received Youth Allowance to study full-time.
 Be sure to find how a work placement may impact your entitlements and obligations regarding taxation matters.|